 An alibi witness’s credibility is extremely important.
 If the jury thinks that the witness is just trying to cover for a friend or family member, the defense will certainly fail.
 This is why it helps to have additional documentation in support of the defense.
 For example, receipts, surveillance videos, and photographs are unbiased.
 The best evidence is when the defendant is on camera at one location when the crime happens elsewhere.

 An alibi defense is one of the most powerful defenses available to criminal liability.
 Your criminal defense lawyer needs to know how to follow the procedural requirements.
-All of the lawyers at Meyer Van Severen, S.C. have tried cases using this defense.
+All of the lawyers at Van Severen Law Office have tried cases using this defense.
 We are aware of the requirements to put forth the defense.
 But we also know when not to tip our hand to the prosecutor.
 These cases require in depth investigation to make sure that there are no surprises at trial.
 Hire one of Milwaukee’s top criminal defense attorneys today!